akamai/terraform-provider-akamai/docs/resources/appsec_activations.md

 Activates or deactivates a security configuration.
 Security configurations activated on the staging network can be used for testing and fine-tuning; security configurations activated on the production network are used to protect your actual websites.

+Note that activation fails if the security configuration includes one or more invalid hostnames.
+You can find these names in the resulting activation error message.
+To activate the configuration, remove the invalid hosts and try again.

 **Related API Endpoint**: [/appsec/v1/activations](https://developer.akamai.com/api/cloud_security/application_security/v1.html#postactivations)

 ## Example Usage